webaverse/docs/docs/index.md

 ## 🦸 Developers

 Are you a JavaScript developer who wants to build spatialized applications for Webaverse?
 Or do you want to import your existing creations?
-Check out [our developer guides](./dev-guides/index.md) for more information on getting started with building functional augs that bring your visions and creations into reality!
+Check out [our developer guides](./dev-guides/index.md) for more information on getting started with building functional XRPKs that bring your visions and creations into reality!

 The Webaverse ecosystem is built on existing open web standards like WebXR, IPFS, and Ethereum.